Tea23/woggle4wordpress/README.md

 The original theme is licensed under the GNU GPL but no version is specified.
 This fork is provided under the GNU General Public License version 3 or later.

+Files in the `scripts/` directory are licensed under various free software licenses.
+See those individual files for more information.

 ## Changes
 Because this repo was initialised after changes had been made, a rudimentary diff file has been supplied of `style.css`.